vedi/cocos2dx-profile/README.md

 1. The following steps should be done according to the target social network:

   ##### Facebook

+  1. Add the `AndroidProfileFacebook.jar` to your android project's classpath from `extensions/cocos2dx-profile/build/android`

   1. Import the Facebook SDK for Android into your project